splunk/addonfactory-ucc-generator/docs/openapi.md

 ### Troubleshooting

-* swaggerapi/swagger-codegen-cli-v3 docker image does not work on AMR platforms (eg. M-based Mac machines)
+* swaggerapi/swagger-codegen-cli-v3 docker image does not work on ARM platforms (eg. M-based Mac machines)